mihaioltean/Variable-Angle-Solar-System/README.md

 ## Bill of Materials (BOM)

 - Screws with 30mm rings. - about 4 of them for each panel.
 Screws will lock the system in the roof.
-They have to be long enough to enter minimum 5cm in the roof.
+They have to be long enough to enter minimum 5-10cm in the roof.
+I use 16cm long screws.
 - 20x20x2mm tubes.
 They are placed at the base and pass through the rings of the screws.
 - 40x20x2mm tubes - for supporting the solar panels.
 Length depends on the size of the solar panels.
 - 40x20x2 tubes - for vertical support.
 6 holes are needed for various angles.